saydus/library/README.md

-## A library management system implementation
+# A library management system implementation

+##Starting the application
+`
+node start
+`
+An express app